meyresilva/AfricanWomenLit/EnglishLitAndColonialDisc/terryEagleton.md

 colonial expansion, in order to understand the bizarre and unintelligible.
 And, through this discourse, Europe laid bare the Other while guaranteeing its authority (Said, 1993).

+In this sense, we can affirm that the study of English Literature in the colonies was above anything else, primarily political.
+The spread of the academic discipline was in the service of nationalism.
+Just as the Monarchy was at the center of the political field, literature occupied the central role in the cultural field.